This classic, homemade basil pesto recipe is made with only 5 ingredients. This is a perfect recipe to replace your store-bought pesto.

 Tips

-- Make sure to use a good quality oil as you will be able to taste the oil.
+- It’s important to use good quality olive oil, as you’ll be able to taste it in the pesto.

 Nutrition Information